Patient education: High blood pressure in adults (Beyond the Basics)

 The metabolic syndrome (insulin resistance syndrome or syndrome X)

-The prevalence and control of hypertension
+The prevalence and control of hypertension in adults

 Treatment of hypertension in blacks